-Join Chad Perkins for an in-depth discussion in this video What is SpeedGrade?, part of Getting Started with SpeedGrade CS6.
+Join Chad Perkins for an in-depth discussion in this video What is SpeedGrade?, part of Learning SpeedGrade CS6.

 Hello, my name is Chad Perkins, and I'd like to introduce you to Adobe SpeedGrade.
 SpeedGrade is a color-correction, or in other words a color grading application.
 It's extremely professional and it has tons of great benefits and features.
 And typically in a workflow we use SpeedGrade at the beginning of the video editing workflow, or at the very end, and we'll look at both of those.
 But let's just go ahead and jump right in.
 I have this drive here called Scarlet.
 It's where I store footage from my red scarlet camera.
 It's an external USB 2.0 drive.